softlayer/jumpgate/developer-guide.md

         <td>Yes</td>

-        <td>The return values need to be expanded a bit, but basic data is accurate.</td>
+        <td>The return values need to be expanded, but basic data is accurate.</td>
       </tr>

       <tr>